Master of Judicial Studies

 In addition to teaching substantive law courses, like constitutional and statutory law interpretation, federalism, international law, and analytic methods, leading scholars in the field of bias recognition help judges better identify and understand influences that may affect their decision-making.
 The program ends by offering judges the singular opportunity to work on a research thesis of publishable quality that may profoundly impact the judiciary.

 The program is open to state, federal, and international judges who sit on courts of general jurisdiction.
+(Municipal judges, administrative law judges, arbitrators, and special masters are not eligible for the program.)
 We seek to admit a balance of representatives from each sector of the judiciary to create a diversity of ideas and approaches that will enhance the learning experience.
 The program requires four weeks of coursework in two consecutive summers (total of eight weeks on campus), plus the writing of a thesis based on original research.
 Courses are highly interactive and taught by scholars from the Duke Law faculty as well as from institutions around the country.

-The next class will start in May 2016.
-Applications for the 2016-2017 sessions will be reviewed in summer 2015.
+The next class will start in May 2018.
+Applications for the 2018-2019 sessions will be reviewed in summer 2017.
 The application form is available at http://law.duke.edu/judicialstudies/application/.
 The application is a fillable PDF file.
 You may need to download the application or save it to your computer to use this feature.

 Duke Law offers a full scholarship to judges accepted to the program for tuition and room and board.
 A detailed list of expenses covered by the scholarship is posted at http://law.duke.edu/judicialstudies/degree/tuition/ .